linadelh/TeacherApp/README.md

 ## Description

-This web application is designed specifically for **teachers** to submit and manage their course preferences for the academic year.
-It is a multidisciplinary project developed for the **Faculty of Computer Science at USTHB University**, involving both teachers and the department head.
+This web application is a project developed as part of our academic coursework at USTHB – Faculty of Computer Science.
+It was designed in response to a real problem that teachers face every year while submitting their **course preference forms**

+Our goal was to propose a digital solution that simplifies and modernizes this repetitive process by allowing teachers to easily submit, update, and track their course preferences online.
 ---

 ##  Application Overview